-poorly built first floor garage and bedroom and building an addition for new living spaces including, kitchen, sun room, bathroom and two bedrooms.
-A two-car garage was built into the sloped site via using exposed concrete retaining walls.
+After initially studying a design for a new home on a suburban lot, the clients decided to stay in their existing home.
+The project involved removing a poorly built first floor garage and bedroom and replacing it with an addition to provide for a new family room, kitchen, sunroom, bathroom and two bedrooms.
+A two-car garage was built into the sloped site using exposed concrete retaining walls.

 The clients had three objectives beyond satisfying space needs: Change the image of their home to more contemporary; Preserve the existing gardens; And improve energy performance.